edavalosanaya/.dotfiles/README.md

 # .dotfiles
 My personal dotfiles.

+## Operating System

+The configuration files in this repository are mostly focused on GNU/Linux OS, specifically Ubuntu.
+However, I added some minor configuration for windows, which can be found in `.windows` subfolder.
+Additionally, if you install Vim for windows, make sure to place the `plug.vim` from `junegunn/vim-plug` inside the `C:\Program Files (x86)\Vim\vim82\autoload` folder.

+All the following information is then only for Ubuntu and other Linux distributions.

 ## Requirements

 In the configuration files within this repository, I use the following programs and other dependecies: